-- 1. To understand how HTML, CSS, JavaScript and Bootstrap work together. - 2.
-To explore various features of JS and its functionality. - 3.
-To understand the basics of MongoDB and its Data Model. - 4.
-To comprehend the new features of JS, role of React JS in responsive web application development. - 5.
-To familiarize with configuration of NPM and backend integration with NODE JS and Express JS.
+- 1. Understand how HTML, CSS, JavaScript and Bootstrap work together. - 2.
+Explore various features of JS and its functionality. - 3.
+Understand the basics of MongoDB and its Data Model. - 4.
+Comprehend the new features of JS, role of React JS in responsive web application development. - 5.
+Familiarize with configuration of NPM and backend integration with NODE JS and Express JS.

-On successful completion of this course, students will be able to:
+COURSE OUTCOMES: After the completion of this course, the student will be able to